Case Study — UX Design

 Wireframes

-Adding Alt texts for Images and adding feedback after every order will help the User and Developer understand each other.
+Adding alt texts for images and feedback after every order helps users and developers understand each other better.

-After use, the app got Commended for its easy usability, quick ordering ways and delivery system.
+After use, the app was commended for its easy usability, quick ordering flows, and delivery tracking system.

-Considering every type of User and in every situation is important.
-Apps should solve problems of the User.
+Considering every type of user in every situation is critical.
+Apps should solve problems — not create them.